 During the year these school ensembles perform at a variety of events both within and outside of the College.
-Performance opportunities include formal school concerts, such as the Autumn Concert Series and the end-of-year Music Night; popular events such as the Live & Wired Music Festival on Deshon Oval; music festivals (Queensland Catholic Schools and Colleges Music Festival); private functions (groups are often invited to assist at weddings and charity events); and bi-annual music tours (eg. Australian International Music Festival in Sydney, Generations in Jazz in Mount Gambier, Australian International Guitar Ensemble Festival in Perth).
+Performance opportunities include formal school concerts, such as the Autumn Concert Series and the end-of-year Music Night; popular events such as the Live & Wired Music Festival on Deshon Oval; music festivals (Queensland Catholic Schools and Colleges Music Festival); private functions (groups are often invited to assist at weddings and charity events); and bi-annual music tours (eg. Australian International Music Festival in Sydney)

 The full list of performing ensembles includes:

 - Symphony Orchestra (combined with Villanova College, Strings/Wind/Brass/Percussion)

 - String Ensemble & Chamber Strings (Violin, Viola, Cello, Double Bass)

 - Concert Bands 1 & 2 (Woodwind, Brass, Percussion)

 - Guitar Ensembles 1 & 2 (Classical Guitar, Bass Guitar)